-- Plans to merge with Compass Education Trust to be part of a 4 secondary school MAT continue with a planned completion date of January 2023 - Governors wish to move to a PAN of 300 but this requires a capital build - Capital bids submitted in to increase the number of general teaching spaces in the school but were unsuccessful on all occasions.
-This will continue to be resubmitted. - · Lagged impact of funding to be considered in budget planning.
+- Plans to merge with Compass Education Trust were completed on 1 January 2023 - Governors wish to move to a PAN of 300 but this requires a capital build - Capital bids submitted in to increase the number of general teaching spaces in the school but were unsuccessful on all occasions.
+This will continue to be resubmitted. - Lagged impact of funding to be considered in budget planning.